About the Cougar

 Where Do Cougars Live?

-Cougars adapt to a wide range of habitats at sea level to the ones at an elevation of around 10,000 to 15,000 feet.
-They thrive in habitats across the cold woods of Canada, the rainforests of Brazil, the western country of the United States and the vast grassy plains (pampas) of Argentina.
-Cougars can survive in tropical forests, swamps, grasslands, mountain conifer forests, desert scrub, and any location with adequate cover and prey.
+Cougars can live anywhere from sea level all the way up to elevations of around 10,000 to 15,000 feet.
+They thrive in the cold forests of Canada, the rainforests of Brazil, the western United States, and the vast grassy plains (called the pampas) of Argentina.
+In fact, cougars can survive in tropical forests, swamps, grasslands, mountain conifer forests, and desert scrub.
+What matters most is having enough cover and enough prey.

 Territory